Michel Platini in custody over awarding of World Cup 2022 to Qatar

 Former UEFA president and French football legend Michel Platini has been detained on suspicion of corruption.

-The 63-year-old is being held as part of an investigation into the awarding of the 2022 World Cup to Qatar.
+The 63-year-old, who denies any wrongdoing, is being held as part of an investigation into the awarding of the 2022 World Cup to Qatar.

 He was taken into custody in Nanterre, Paris, on Tuesday morning and detained at the Anti-Corruption Office of the Judicial Police.